PrinceSenju/Convolutional_N/README.md

         -k <kernel type>        Specify the kernel type: 1 for 2d kernel, 2 for separable kernel -m <kernel model>       Specify the kernel model: 1 for direct and 2 for 0-pad first.
 ```
-_Please add or tell me any additional information to add._

 <!-- ROADMAP -->